deejaygraham/deejaygraham.github.io/src/content/posts/2025-03-30-keep-alive.md

 tags: [python]
 ---

-A horrible, non-green-energy hack script to keep a win32 machine alive and keep the screensaver or hibernator at bay.
+Not an incorrect reference to the Hamilton musical but a horrible, non-green-energy hack script to keep a win32 machine alive and keep the screensaver or hibernator at bay.
 This might be for several reasons but for me, this was to allow me to keep a long running network test going without the OS intervening when it thinks there is no human sitting in front of it.
 The test took a number of hours to gather data so this was the hackiest, simplest way I could come up with.

 ## Code